Andrew Henderson

 Some claim the city offers investors and renters the best of both worlds.

-Although Granada oozes Colonial charm, the city boasts modern conveniences such as reliable Internet, telephone service and utilities, state-of-the-art fitness centers, health food stores and upscale gourmet restaurants.
+Although Granada oozes Colonial charm, the city boasts modern conveniences such as reliable Internet, telephone service and utilities, state-of-the-art fitness centers, health food stores, and upscale gourmet restaurants.

 On top of that, the government offers enticing incentives for moving here.
-One of them is called Decree 694.

 In order to compete with other Central American countries, the Nicaraguan National Assembly initiated Decree 694.
+Under this decree, expats age 45 or older are eligible for the particular benefits.

 Doing Business in Nicaragua